Phoenix Car Accident Lawyer | $100M+ in Damages Recovered

 - Facts investigation

 - Gathering evidence

 - Mediating interactions with the insurer and opposing counsel

 - Filing claims in a timely manner (before the statute of limitations deadline)

 - Litigating the claim

-Here at Hirsch & Lyon, we are dedicated to our clients and committed to litigation on their behalf.
-Our team is not only experienced, but has a track record of success in obtaining compensation for our clients (with over $100M in damages recovered for our clients and their families).
-To schedule a free consultation with one of our injury lawyers, call 602-535-1900 today.
-We have offices in Phoenix and throughout the State and are available for assistance 7 days a week.
+At Hirsch & Lyon, we are dedicated to our clients and committed to litigation on their behalf.
+Our team of car accident lawyers are not only experienced, but has a track record of success in obtaining compensation for our clients (with over $100M in damages recovered for our clients and their families).
+To schedule a free consultation with one of our accident lawyers, call 602-535-1900 today.
+We have offices in Phoenix and throughout Arizona and are available for assistance 7 days a week.